CarlosLaraFP/app-restart-controller/README.md

 # AppRestart Kubernetes Controller with Kubebuilder

-A Kubernetes controller written in Go that watches Deployments labeled `restart: "true"` and triggers a rolling restart by patching their pod template — like an automated `kubectl rollout restart`.
+A Kubernetes controller written in Go that watches ConfigMap resources and triggers a rolling restart of Deployment resources by patching their pod template — like an automated `kubectl rollout restart`.

 ---

 ## 🚀 Features

-- ✅ Watches `apps/v1.Deployment` resources cluster-wide
+- ✅ Watches `v1.ConfigMap` resources cluster-wide
-- ✅ Detects `restart: "true"` label
+- ✅ Restarts `apps/v1.Deployment` resources cluster-wide
 - ✅ Patches with `restartedAt` annotation
-- ✅ Removes label to avoid infinite loops
 - ✅ Retries on Kubernetes object version conflicts
-- ✅ Built with `controller-runtime`, deployed via Helm
+- ✅ Built with `controller-runtime` and deployed via Helm
 - ✅ CI tested with GitHub Actions and KinD
 - ✅ Prometheus metric: `apprestart_restarts_total`